mila-iqia/milatools/tests/cli/test_init_command/test_with_existing_entries_has_mila_compute_entry_has_mila_cpu_entry_has_mila_entry_.md

 ```

 and these user inputs: ['y']
-resulted in creating the following ssh config file:
+leads to the following ssh config file:

 ```
 Host mila